aws-cloudformation/aws-cloudformation-resource-providers-device-advisor/README.md

 ## AWS::IoTCoreDeviceAdvisor::SuiteDefinition

-TODO: Fill this README out!
+TODO: Fill this README out!!

 Be sure to: